bitsh1ft3r/Xenon/README.md

 For those who want to **support** the project, a [**Kofi page**](https://ko-fi.com/bitsh1ft3r) is available for donations!

 > [!IMPORTANT]
-> Xenon is an early emulator, so don't expect all games/demos to run ;)
+> Xenon is an early stage emulator, so don't expect games/demos to run.
+> XeLL does work and Linux will soon ;)

 # Contributors Wanted!
 We need talented developers more than ever to contribute to the project and move emulation forward!